ouracademy/big-deprecated/readme.md

 # Business Ideas Group WebApp

 Business Ideas Group WebApp is a web application for Business Ideas Group, it contains:
+1. The official web page
+  1. Home
+  2. About
+  3. Contact Us
+  4. Events
--The official web page(Home, Contact Us, About, Events) -Some classes for Events(Conferences, Workshops, Courses)
+2. Some classes for Events(Conferences, Workshops, Courses)

 ## License